VictorWang712/Note/docs/science_research/OPP/lecture_5.md

 > - `x`: variable name
 > - `BITS_PER_LONG`: numerical constant name

-Identifier names can also be seen as a **post-it-note** attached to different parts of a program code.
+Identifier names can be likened to **post-it notes** affixed to various sections of a program.

-How to choose an identifier name?
+How should one select an appropriate identifier name?

 - **Use common knowledge and analogies** to reduce the need for extensive documentation